 At Bushfield Road Infant School we strongly believe that all our learners have gifts and talents and regard it as a privilege to develop and nurture the growth of each child.
-All children are special and may have varying levels of Specific Educational Needs (SEN) which we aim to cater for within the daily routine.
-Some children experience greater difficulty in learning compared to most children of the same age.
-Other children are particularly gifted.
-All pupils have daily access to well-planned and differentiated work that provides opportunities to challenge and extend every child's learning.
-Some will benefit from the extra help given by the support staff who are available to encourage and guide children towards achieving their full potential.
+All children are special and may have varying levels of Specific Educational Needs (SEN) or Disability (D) which we aim to cater for within the daily routine.
+Some children experience greater

-Pupils have Special Educational Needs (SEN) if they have a learning difficulty or a disability (D) or are particularly more able, gifted or talented (G&T), which calls for special educational provision to be made for them.
+(G&T), which calls for special educational provision to be made for them.
 Pupils may also need extra support if they have one or more of the following needs:

 - Learning difficulties

-- · Speech, language and communication difficulties
+- Speech, language and communication difficulties

 - ASD (Autistic Spectrum Disorder)

 - Physical difficulties and medical needs

-- · Sensory difficulties
+- Sensory difficulties

 - Social, emotional and behavioural difficulties including mental health

 As an inclusive school, we strive to make all reasonable adjustments to meet the learning needs of all our pupils.
 Our SEND policy details how our school will do its best to ensure that the necessary provision is made to include any pupil who has SEND.
 Our school will have made regard to the 'Special Educational Needs Code of Practice' when carrying out its duties towards all pupils with SEND.
 The school will ensure that parents are notified of a decision by the school that SEND provision is being made for their child.
 Partnership with parents plays a key role in enabling pupils with SEND to achieve their potential.
 Our school recognises that parents hold information and have knowledge and experience to contribute to the shared view of a pupil's needs and the best ways of supporting them.
-All parents of pupils with SEN will be treated as partners and supported to play an active and valued role in their child's education.
+All parents of pupils with SEND will be treated as partners and supported to play an active and valued role in their child's education.
 Pupils with SEND often have knowledge of their own needs and their views about what sort of help they would like to make the most of their education.
 They will be encouraged to participate in all the decision-making processes and where appropriate, contribute to the assessment of their needs, the review and transition processes.